top of page

 “Come in,” a voice called from deep within the chamber.

 The two barbarians carried Xander inside, where more barbarians stood, like a wall.
-These ones appeared to be different than his captors.
-They were much taller and more muscular, like they could easily overpower their counterparts.
+These differed from his captors.
+They were much taller and more muscular, as if could easily overpower their counterparts.
 Their mouths were covered with a mechanical device, disabling them from speaking.

 Beyond the line of guards was a large stone table covered in virtual displays.
 An assortment of neon-orange information ebbed and flowed like water in front of the barbarian with the mechanical eye.